Chymyst/chymyst-core/docs/chymyst01.md

 This will result in many instances of `incr()` or `decr()` molecules being present in the soup, waiting to be consumed.
 Is this a problem?

-Recall that when the chemical machine starts a reaction, all input molecules are consumed first, and then the reaction body is evaluated.
+Recall that when the chemical machine starts a reaction, all input molecules are consumed first, and only then the reaction body is evaluated.
 In our case, each reaction needs to consume a `counter` molecule, but only one instance of `counter` molecule is initially present in the soup.
 For this reason, the chemical machine will need to choose whether the single `counter` molecule will react with an `incr` or a `decr` molecule.
-Only when the incrementing or the decrementing calculation is finished, the new instance of the `counter` molecule will be injected into the soup.
+Only when the incrementing or the decrementing calculation is finished, the new instance of the `counter` molecule (with the updated integer value) will be injected into the soup.
 This automatically prevents race conditions with the counter: There is no possibility of updating the counter value simultaneously from different reactions.

 ## Tracing the output